AIR SERVICE ALLIANCE

 • Airline – Wide Fee Waiver – January 2022 – The Airport Commission unanimously approved waiving use fees to all airlines currently serving Helena for the month of January 2022.
 January is typically the lowest air travel month in the nation, and this was aimed to keep air service levels intact as the airlines rebuild their networks moving into 2022.

 • Small Community Air Service Development Grant Award – The U.S. Department of Transportation has an annual grant program that airports and communities can apply for to secure funds to be used for new air service risk mitigation / startup cost / revenue guarantees.
 Airports cannot apply every year and must wait 3 years following the use of a previous grant.
 In 2021 Helena applied for and received a grant in the amount of $1,004,743.
 The Airport is working with American Airlines on an effort to connect Helena with Dallas Fort Worth International Airport (DFW) as American Airlines provided a letter of support towards that goal for Helena’s Air Service Grant application.
 DFW has over 230 daily connections which provides better access to the American network.
 American Airlines has not yet made a commitment to begin this service, but we are hopeful it will occur within the next year.
 In order to secure this air service grant, the airport conducted an effort to raise funds from the local community to supplement the grant.
 A large number of community organizations, businesses, individuals and others have donated both cash and in-kind sponsorships towards this effort.
-It is important to note that under Federal law, the Airport cannot legally use airport generated revenues towards airline revenue guarantees, so that is the reason for those funds being donated by the local community.
+It is important to note that under Federal law, the Airport cannot legally use airport generated revenues towards airline revenue guarantees, so community support and donations are vitally important in our effort to secure grants and entice airlines into the Helena market.
 The Helena Area Chamber of Commerce has graciously agreed to facilitate the local funds to ensure compliance with the legal parameters for the air service funds generated locally.
 The total incentive package available for this effort is approximately $1.6 Million including the US DOT grant, local contributions, and the airports fee waiver amount.
 As you can see, new air service generally requires a large risk mitigation/incentive package which is a large challenge to overcome.
-The airport can’t really accomplish this alone so it really takes a community effort as has been done in this case.
+The airport cannot accomplish this alone, so it really does depend on the whole community.

 • 2022 Montana Airline Rendezvous – On September 7-8, 2022, Helena hosted the Montana Airline rendezvous.
 Every airline in the industry from big to small was invited to come to Helena to see our community, tour the airport facility and learn about its unique and cost-effective business model, and meet with airports in Montana to discuss service retention and expansion opportunities. https://infotourism.news/montana-airline-rendezvous-aims-to-secure-new-helena-flights/